peterujah/php-search-controller/README.md

 $search->setOperators(SearchController::HAVE_ANY_QUERY);
 ```

-To perform a database search build the search query like below.
+To perform a database search, you can just build your search query like the one below.

 ```php
 $searchQuery = "PHP Code";